webapp-suite/react-generator/README.md

 ## Installation

-Install Shoelace along with this module in your React app.
+Install this module in your React app.

 ```bash
 npm i @shoelace-style/react
 ```

-Note: if you are using npm version 3, 4, 5, or 6, you will also need to install peer dependencies.
+Note: if you are using npm version 3, 4, 5, or 6, you will also need to install Shoelace and React, as both are peer dependencies.

 ```bash
 # only required for npm versions 3-6